Key Takeaways

 What is a medical consent form for a babysitter?

-It is a legal document signed by parents that authorises a caregiver to make emergency medical decisions and consent to treatment on behalf of a child when in that caregiver’s care and parents cannot be reached.
+It is a legal document signed by parents that authorizes a caregiver to make emergency medical decisions and consent to treatment on behalf of a child when in that caregiver’s care and parents cannot be reached.

 Is a medical consent form for a babysitter legally binding?